 Advantages and Disadvantages of Solar Cookers

-There are several advantages and disadvantages to using using solar cookers to prepare food.
+There are several advantages and disadvantages to using solar cookers to prepare food.

 - Parabolic solar cookers can make food within minutes.